lucabol/MyBlog/content/offline.md

 type = "offline"
 +++

-# You should try to find some internet connection to browse here.
+# You are able to access just the pages that you have visited previously.
+Go back to the [home page](/)